justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   `tests/components/app.knowledge-persistence.test.tsx` exercises this path by uploading, tab-hopping immediately, and verifying both the persisted payload and UI state remain intact.
+- Hydration races are prevented via per-key revision counters and a local-write flag inside `useKV`.
+If the persistence API returns stale data after a user mutation, the hook discards the payload instead of overwriting memory.
+The regression `drops stale persisted values when hydration resolves after a newer local update` (run with `npx vitest run tests/hooks/useKV.test.tsx`) fails if the guard is removed.
 - Session reset diagnostics can be enabled via `window.localStorage.setItem('eon.debugSessionTrace', 'true')`.
 The enhanced `useSessionDiagnostics` hook logs mounts, unmounts, and unexpected tab resets